Hepatitis C Virus Antibody

 Comments:

-The Roche Diagnostics Anti-HCV assay run on Modular E analyzers is used for the majority of samples.
-The Abbott Architect Hepatitis Anti-HCV assay is used as a backup to the Roche assay for two scenarios: (1) samples that are too hemolyzed for the Roche assay but can be run without interference on the Abbott assay and (2) specimens that return grayzone (equivocal) results on the Roche assay.
+The Roche Diagnostics Anti-HCV assay run on a Cobas 8000 analyzer used for the majority of samples.
+The Abbott Architect Hepatitis Anti-HCV assay is used as a backup to the Roche assay for specimens that return grayzone (equivocal) results on the Roche assay.

 Current methods for the detection of antibodies to HCV may not detect all infected individuals.
-A nonreactive test result does not exclude the possibility of exposure to HCV.
+A negative test result does not exclude the possibility of exposure to HCV.

 Immunocompromised patients who have HCV may produce levels of antibody below the sensitivity of this assay and may not be detected as positive.